wevbarker/PSALTer-devel/README.md

 :warning: **If you just want to get the science results, without the PDF, you should run in your notebook the line `` xAct`PSALTer`Private`$NoExport=True `` before using `DefField` or `ParticleSpectrum`.
 This is a temporary fix, and will result in a less compact form of final output graphic that is not exported to a PDF.
 You can still try to export this graphic manually using the drop-down menus.**

-If you decide to continue with the default behaviour, you may encounter the following bugs:
+If you decide to continue with the default behaviour, you may encounter the following errors:
 1. A reliable error on _macOS_ generating the messages `RunProcess::pnfd` and `Import::fmterr`.
 As suggested by the messages, check `Environment["PATH"]` in your notebook.
 The result should include the path of the directory containing the _Inkscape_ binary on your system.
 You can find out where that binary is located using `which inkscape` in _zsh_, and ammend the path accordingly in the notebook using `SetEnvironment`.
 2. A sporadic error on all operating systems generating the messages `Transpose::nmtx`, `FindPermutation::norel`, `MapThread::mptd`, `Part::partw`.
 The cause of this is not clear.
 3. A reliable error on _macOS_ and _Microsoft Windows_ involving more-or-less misplaced glyphs in the output graphic.
 This happens when _PSALTer_ is unable to use _Inkscape_ on the system (the default case for _Microsoft Windows_), and so it defaults to re-importing the PDF graphics rather than converting to EPS.
 The _Mathematica_ PDF importer is well-known to have lots of problems, and so it usually corrupts the figure to some extent.